peterjc/thapbi-pict/docs/examples/recycled_water/pipeline.rst

       -d Redekar_et_al_2019_sup_table_3.sqlite -m blast \
       -r recycled-water-custom -t metadata.tsv -x 7 -c 1,2,3,4,5,6
     ...
-    blast classifier assigned species/genus to 4281041 of 9956078 sequences from 384 files
+    blast classifier assigned species/genus to 4282074 of 9958427 sequences from 384 files
-    ...
     Wrote summary/recycled-water-custom.samples.blast.*
     Wrote summary/recycled-water-custom.reads.blast.*
-    Loaded 3054 unique sequences from 384 FASTA files.
-    Matched 81 unique sequences in database
     ...
     $ ls -1 intermediate/SRR*.blast.tsv | wc -l
     384

-Better, in that we are up to 43% of the reads with a taxonomic assignment (4281041 of 9956078 reads).
+Better, in that we are up to 43% of the reads with a taxonomic assignment (4282074 of 9958427 reads).
 But how many of these are false positives?
 Sadly, we don't have any controls for this dataset in order to objectively assess the classifier performance of the various algorithm and database combinations.